zorrrooo/End-to-End_Data-Analytics-Project-_on-Healthcare-Data/README.md

 - Analyzed readmission trends by gender and age
 - Generated statistical summaries for procedures and medications

+### Note

+The original dataset contained 100,000+ records and was excluded from GitHub due to file size limitations.
+A cleaned sample dataset is included for project demonstration purposes.

 ## SQL Analysis

 SQL was used to: